 Perhaps it was natural that my reporter’s sense kicked in at this point.
 I chatted with our editor-in-chief here at iHorror and decided I needed to dig into the story of The Blackwell Ghost.

-I began my search with attempting to discover who the filmmaker was.
+I began my search by attempting to discover who the filmmaker was.
 He is not listed in the credits; however, he did include pictures of a couple of scenes from one of his zombie films.

-I was able to match those scenes to a film called Disaster L.A., a low budget zombie flick from 2014.
+I was able to match those scenes to a film called Disaster L.A., a low-budget zombie flick from 2014.
 The name of the filmmaker there was Turner Clay, but Clay is a total ghost online.
 I found no actual pictures of him and so I could not verify that the man in the film was the man who made the movie.

 It was another dead end but I wasn’t ready to give up just yet.